calvinmetcalf/intercal/README.txt

-makeick.bat		-- script to compile under DJGPP districk.bat		-- script to remove files not distributed (DJGPP) cleanick.bat		-- script to remove all non-source files (DJGPP) djfix.bat               -- script to remove ^Ms that may have got in by mistake makeick.sh		--\
+makeick.bat		-- script to compile under DJGPP districk.bat		-- script to remove files not distributed (DJGPP) cleanick.bat		-- script to remove all non-source files (DJGPP) ctrlmfix.bat            -- script to remove ^Ms that may have got in by mistake makeick.sh		--\
-districk.sh		--|the same as above, but in sh format cleanick.sh		--|
+districk.sh		--|the same as above, but in sh format cleanick.sh		--|(use .bat under command.com/cmd, and .sh under bash) ctrlmfix.sh             --/
-djfix.sh                --/

-configure.sh		-- GNU Autoconf script that generates a makefile
+config.sh		-- GNU Autoconf script that generates a makefile
 			   from Makefile.in
-ickspec.in		-- Input to configure.sh
+ickspec.in		-- Input to config.sh
-configure.ac		-- Source from which configure.sh was generated
+config.ac		-- Source from which config.sh was generated
 install.sh		-- Helper file for 'make install'

 bin/*			-- Directory that holds binaries after the build